Why have Pet Programs for Seniors?

 - Through Pet Vets for Seniors, our veterinarians offer limited services to approved senior citizens for a reduced cost.

-Senior Citizens receiving services through either program will be assessed by LGOA or AAA staff to qualify.
+Senior Citizens receiving services through either program will be assessed by SCDOA or AAA staff to qualify.
 Other requests for pet services are handled on a case-by-case basis.
-All pet services are identified by LGOA staff and statewide partners.
+All pet services are identified by SCDOA staff and statewide partners.

 Here's how you help: